sahara7191/home-lab-blog/_posts/2026-07-14-ioc-enrichment-pipeline-n8n.md

 Using n8n for Indicator of Compromise (IOC) enrichment allows you to build powerful, automated threat intelligence pipelines.
 Instead of analysts manually querying multiple sources, such as  VirusTotal, AbuseIPDB, Shodan, etc., n8n automatically queries intelligence platforms to determine if an IP, domain, hash, or URL is malicious.

-This post builds an n8n pipeline that automates the loop: paste an indicator, it queries threat intel sources, correlates them, and has a local LLM write a plain-language verdict.
+This post builds a simple n8n pipeline that automates the loop: paste an indicator, it queries threat intel sources, correlates them, and has a local LLM write a plain-language verdict.

 Runs on the Fedora AI workstation from my previous posts: [Part 1](/home-lab-blog/homelab/fedora-ai-setup-part1/) (OS and ROCm), [Part 2](/home-lab-blog/homelab/fedora-ai-setup-part2/) (Ollama, Open WebUI, n8n).

-## What it does
+## Overview

 ```
 Submission Form (paste an IP or file hash)